 *The total fundraising requirement of a Segment Rider is capped at the Whole Way fundraising requirement

 However, we hope you don’t want you to stop there – we encourage you to set your fundraising goal even higher.
 Setting even larger goals – like $10k, $25k, or even $50k – will help you and your supporters think big.

-Don’t let the fundraising aspect of the ride intimidate you – we have great tools and advice to help you reach your goal, and can help you send out letters, create a personal fundraising page and much more!
+Don’t let the fundraising aspect of the ride intimidate you – we have great tools and advice to help you reach your goal, and can help you send out letters, customize your personal fundraising page and much more!
 Time and time again we hear riders tell us that they can raise more than they thought they could.
-Check out the fundraising guide listed among our tools for riders.
+Check out the 2018 Fundraising Guide listed among our tools for riders.

 If fundraising is the only thing holding you back, don’t let it!
 We can help you – contact us at firstname.lastname@example.org.

 Because of the inherent hazards of cycling and our communal lifestyle during the ride, we have the following age policy:

 Riders 14-17 may participate for any length of the journey so long as they have a designated chaperone on the trip.
 Consider riding with a parent, guardian, teacher, etc. We’d like for each minor to bring their adult chaperone, but if you’re interested in joining and cannot find one, please contact us at email@example.com.